tommyettinger/anim8-gdx/README.md

 palette this trims down is essentially a 4x-expanded version of the default SNUGGLY255 palette, and like it, was created by deterministically sampling the Oklab color space until enough colors were found, then Lloyd-relaxing the Voronoi cells around each color in Oklab space.
 (No one needs to understand that last sentence.)

+Starting in version 0.4.6, all these color analysis techniques use comparable threshold values, defaulting to 100.
+Some palettes may need a higher or lower threshold only with some methods, though.

 # Samples